viacheslavpopov/LoggingGenerator/README.md

 responsible for finding types annotated with the [LoggerExtensions] attribute and automatically generating the strongly-typed logging methods.

+The strongly-typed methods are generated in two forms:

+* As extension methods on ILogger.
+So a developer does logger.MyCustomLoggingMethod(arg1, arg2, arg3) throughout their code.

+* As an implementations of the interface type defined by the developer.
+This effectively encapsulates the ILogger and allows the developer to use their interface type for logging throughout their code.
+The good part about this approach is that it systematically prevents code from using the non-strongly-type methods on ILogger.
+Using the interface type also tends to produce a better IntelliSense experience overall.

 ## Design Issues

 The fact this uses types generated dynamically at compile-time means